locationtech/geomesa/docs/user/convert/premade/nyctaxi.rst

 type designs.

-There is one design where each SFT is either a pickup or dropoff point with timestamp.
+There is one design where each SFT is either a pickup or dropoff point with a timestamp.
 The two points share a common trip ID.
 Internally they are differentiated by hashing the record with either "pickup" or "dropoff" appended.
 The advantage of this for geomesa demonstrations is dealing with a larger quantity of point data.